nipy/workshops/2017-03-boston/lectures/lesson-testing/presentation.md

 ---
 layout: false

-- Why do we write tests
+- Why do we write tests?

-- What are the various types of software tests
+- What are the various types of software tests?

-- How to write simple unit and regression tests
+- How to write simple unit and regression tests?

-- What are the testing frameworks in Python
+- What are the testing frameworks in Python?

 ---
 name: inverse